 We also included in Fig. 8 the luminosity function from Kudritzki et al. (2000) and Cowie & Hu (1998).
-Kudritzki et al. (2000) and Cowie & Hu (1998) used the narrow-band technique to detect LAEs at a redshift of z=3.1 (3.4).
+Kudritzki et al. (2000) and Cowie & Hu (1998) used the narrow-band technique to detect LAEs at a redshift of $z\approx 3.1$ (3.4).
 Their results are largely consistent with the higher redshift luminosity function.
-Moreover, we included the Schechter function for Ly α emitters with 2.3 < z < 4.6 (mean z = 3.18) derived by van Breukelen et al. (2005).
+Moreover, we included the Schechter function for Ly α emitters with 2.3 < z < 4.6 (mean z=3.18) derived by van Breukelen et al. (2005).
 Van Breukelen et al. (2005) detected 14 LAEs using VIMOS IFU spectroscopy.
-Their Schechter function is consistent with our results.

-We also compared our number counts with the prediction of Thommes & Meisenheimer (2005), who compute the expected surface density of Ly α emitting galaxies on the assumption that LAEs are the progenitors of today's elliptical galaxies and bulges of spiral galaxies.
-One of the main assumptions of this model is a short Ly α bright phase of the star-forming galaxies.
-This short duration of the Ly α bright phase is explained by the rapid formation of dust in this galaxies.
-The basic model of Thommes & Meisenheimer (2005) predicts a number of ≈ 20 LAEs with $L{Ly\alpha} \ge 10^{35}$ W in the FORS Deep Field at a redshift of $z \approx 5.7$.
+We also compared our number counts with the prediction of Thommes & Meisenheimer (2005), who compute the expected surface density of $Ly\alpha$ emitting galaxies on the assumption that LAEs are the progenitors of today's elliptical galaxies and bulges of spiral galaxies.
+One of the main assumptions of this model is a short $Ly\alpha$ bright phase of the star-forming galaxies.
+This short duration of the $Ly\alpha$ bright phase is explained by the rapid formation of dust in this galaxies.
+The basic model of Thommes & Meisenheimer (2005) predicts a number of \approx 20 LAEs with

+$L{{\rm Ly}\alpha} \ge 10^{35}~{\rm W}$ in the FORS Deep Field at a redshift of $z\approx 5.7$.
 Given the large uncertainity, this agrees with the observed number of 15.